jeremyjordan/model_test/README.md

     - Return test cases that follow an expected schema.
         - Supported keys: `'data'`, `'label'`, and `'metadata'`
         - For large files (eg. images), save the file and pass a reference to the file in the `data` field.
 See `examples/image_classifier` for an example.
+    - It's likely that you'll iterate on model tests less frequently than you train your models.
+Here, we generate the test cases and save them as a collection of JSON objects which provide a static test set for evaluating models.
+You can copy this output to a location in S3 and then download the same test cases when testing newly trained models.
+        - Why JSON?
+Simply, it's easy to open and inspect the files directly.

 ```
 @model_test.mark.invariance